-One of the first steps to setting up any business is adequate preparation.
-In this case you need to prepare a business plan that takes into consideration your international market.
+One of the first steps to set up any business is adequate preparation.
+In this case, you need to prepare a business plan that takes into consideration your international market.
 This will help you to assess your needs and set objectives.

 Carry out foreign market research using the resources available online and at your local Chamber of Commerce.
 This will help you figure out what products would perform well in which markets and the complexities of getting there.